Tongan DVD of Comedy Concert

 My original blog aimed to communicate the history and development of the documentary film, Fun(d)raising: A Secret of Tongan Comedy.

-The first version named ‘Hange ha Kuli Viku: Like a Wet Dog’ was shown in Nuku’alofa, Tonga on the 12th July 2007 as part of the Tongan Research Association conference.The title was based on what I thought was a commonly known proverb ‘Hange ha Kuli Viku’ that communicated something really hilarious.
-After the screening, I realised that the proverb was not as widely known as I imagined, and some people took issue with the literal association of Tinitini with a wet dog.
+The first version named ‘Hange ha Kuli Viku: Like a Wet Dog’ was shown in Nuku’alofa, Tonga on the 12th July 2007 as part of the Tongan Research Association conference.
+The title was based on what I thought was a commonly known proverb ‘Hange ha Kuli Viku’ that communicated something really hilarious.
+After the screening, I realised that the proverb was not as widely used as I imagined, and some people took issue with the literal association of Tinitini with a wet dog.
 I decided not to try to be too clever in Tonganising the titles, and called it Fun(d)raising.

-Several weeks later it was shown at the Paradise Hotel, Neiafu.
+Several weeks later we screened at the Paradise Hotel, Neiafu.
 We discovered on arriving in Vava’u that Siua Tutone (also known as Moala Lahi) and the star of many fundraising concerts with Tinitini, was in hospital to have his leg amputated because of diabetes.
 So we went to Ngu hospital and in the company of a full ward showed Siua the documentary.
 He was moved, we were moved and all the patients in the hospital who watched the film felt uplifted by both the humour and the realisation of the great Christian dedication Siua had shown to fundraising to build churches and to support his family.

 The whole experience made me think about the many ways comedy and health interact.
 Comedy makes us feel better about our common humanity, it links us together in celebrating and dealing with the difficult and ridiculous aspects of life.
 How though could we use comedy to protect people from suffering in the way Siua has ?
 Could we use a documentary on Fundraising to fund raise for a new prosthetic leg for Siua?
-Is it possible to use comedy to do more effective health promotion?
+Is it possible to use comedy to do more effective health promotion.

 So in 2009 I returned with a plan to make a documentary that would look into the wider reasons why Siua Tutone had died of diabetes.
 I felt that perhaps his story could inspire others to seek diagnosis early, or help in better understanding the maintenance of the condition.
 In discussion with Tevita and Pote on my return, I realised that drawing attention to Siua’s death, was not the best way in Tonga to do health promotion at this time.
 So we agreed to work on a project to produce a combination of skit and song, to communicate the difficulties of diabetes in a more humorous way.
 We made a few short videos to update people on Tevita’s fundraising.
 The below draws attention to the school bus that his fundraising helped to fund.

 The process of filming raised many interesting issues.
 On one Saturday morning, I followed Emeline around Neiafu, as she met people and we filmed their testimonials.
 Many interesting stories and connections were made.
-Also at the time I learned that Tevita, Emeline’s husband was bed bound with a bone infection.
+Also at the time I learned that Tevita, Emeline’s husband was bed bound with a knee infection.
 He had been in hospital for several months and had seemingly not got better and so had checked himself out.
 I filmed his inflamed knee and the pus seeping from it, and showed it to the doctor at the hospital.
-He very helpfully, checked Tevita’s medical record, and explained to Tevita on video what precisely was wrong with him.
+He very helpfully checked Tevita’s medical record, and explained to Tevita on video what precisely was wrong with him.
 That process led to the doctor sending a health officer to check him out at home, and also persuaded Tevita to be readmitted to hospital.
 He tearfully recognised, that this was the first time that a doctor had explained to him so clearly what he had.
 A week later, as I was returning to the UK, I learned he had been successfully treated in the hospital.

 The resulting documentary, called the Healer and the Psychiatrist, has been completed.